harness/developer-hub/docs/chaos-engineering/onboarding/guided-onboarding.md

 :::

 ### What is guided onboarding?
-Guided onboarding, as the name suggests, guides you through the steps of creating a chaos experiment without the hassle of installing infrastructure, with the click of a button.
+Guided onboarding, as the name suggests, guides you through creating a chaos experiment without the hassle of installing infrastructure, with the click of a button.

 For example, you can [click a button to create an environment](/docs/chaos-engineering/onboarding/guided-onboarding#select-an-environment) and HCE creates an environment in the background.
 On the same lines, you can click a button to install a chaos infrastructure in the environment you created earlier.

 ### Why choose guided onboarding?
 - Guided onboarding gives you multiple options at every step so you know the entire process of creating a chaos experiment and executing it.
 - At every step, you have the option of allowing HCE to create the entity for you or you can choose to customize the entity creation too.
-- The level of granularity is such that, HCE will suggest experiments for you based on earlier steps (network maps and so on) and you can create experiments.
-But to execute them, you need to select the **Run** button.
+- The level of granularity is, that HCE will suggest experiments for you based on earlier steps (network maps and so on) and you can create experiments.
+But to execute them, you have to select the **Run** button.

 If you chose to onboard with guidance, follow the steps below.